withfig/challenge-fullstack/README.md

 Recommend using something like https://drawsql.app/ to make it visual

+Create a loom or a short video walking through your design and talking through any edge cases

 * Should have an
 * Users can have multiple emails
 * Users can be associated with multiple teams